Introduction: The King of Moroccan Celebrations

 Variations

-Replace prunes with dried apricots for a lighter sweetness.
+- 1. Lamb Tajine with Apricots: Replace prunes with dried apricots for a lighter sweetness.

-Add toasted almonds directly into the sauce.
+- 3. Spiced Almond Version: Add toasted almonds directly into the sauce.

-Why This Meal is Good for You
+Why This Celebration Meal is Good for You

-- Rich in protein (lamb)
+- High in protein (lamb meat)

-- Contains natural sugars from prunes
+- Contains natural sugars and fiber from prunes

-- Packed with antioxidants from spices
+- Packed with antioxidants from Moroccan spices

 - Provides iron and essential nutrients

-- Adding too much water
+- Adding too much water initially

 - Over-sweetening the prunes